limengdu/Seeed_24GHz_Human_Static_Presence_Module_Lite/README.md

     `0x53 + 0x59 + 0x02 + 0xA2 + 0x00 + 0x01 + 0x0F = 0x015F`

     Then we need to take the lower two digits of it, which would be **5F**, so the checksum of this data frame is **5F**.
-If we want to look up the ID of the radar, then you can define the following array.
+If we want to look up the ID of the Sensor, then you can define the following array.

     `const unsigned char DevID_buff[10] = {0x53, 0x59, 0x02, 0xA1, 0x00, 0x01, 0x0F, 0x5F, 0x54, 0x43};`